tinyzqh/circuit-sat/README.md

    > D-VAE has addressed this problem.
 2. How to solve SAT problem in a sensible way?
 3. For the circuit representation learning, should we start from the generative model (learning graph distribution *p(x)*), or start from a supervised task (solving SAT)?
 From my view, it would be much easier to start from a supervised task.
+4. The size of obtained AIG seems to be quite complicate.

 ### TO DO
 - [x] Generate SR3to10 optimized AIG dataset.